-Robert Stroud became famous when Hollywood made a movie called Birdman of Alcatraz.
+Robert Stroud became famous when Hollywood made a movie called The Birdman of Alcatraz.
 In the film, he was portrayed as a kind, gentle soul who raised birds in his cell.
 Actually, he never had birds in his cell at Alcatraz.
 He studied birds in his cell at Leavenworth Prison in Kansas.

 While at Leavenworth, Stroud discovered a bird’s nest with baby canaries and took the birds back to his cell to nurse them back to health.
 Prison authorities granted him permission to raise birds in his cell.
 At one point, he had 300 of them living in cigar boxes.
 He created a makeshift lab to develop homemade medicines for them, which he sold through mail order.
 He also wrote two books about canaries.

 At Alcatraz, prisoners and guards feared and hated Robert Stroud.
 Attorney General Biddle said, “Stroud loves birds and hates men.”
-When Birdman of Alcatraz came out, many people begged for Stroud’s release.
-When an officer asked him what he’d do if he was set free, Stroud replied that he had a list of people to kill.
+When The Birdman of Alcatraz came out, many people begged for Stroud’s release.
+When an officer asked him what he’d do if he were set free, Stroud replied that he had a list of people to kill.

 3 Morton Sobell

 Morton Sobell, along with Ethel and Julius Rosenberg, was convicted on espionage charges.
 The jury believed all three had supplied a Russian secret agent with classified information on nuclear weapons during the Cold War.
 FBI director J. Edgar Hoover called it “the crime of the century.”
 The Rosenbergs were electrocuted at Sing Sing Prison in New York State.
 Sobell was sentenced to 30 years, and Hoover insisted that Sobell be sent to Alcatraz.